 This new process introduces a streamlined and cheaper route for businesses such as cafes, restaurants and bars to secure a licence to place furniture on the highway.
 This will support them to operate safely while social distancing measures remain in place.
 This will provide much needed income over the summer months and protect as many hospitality jobs as possible.

-- Government guidance: pavement licences (outdoor seating proposal)
+- Government guidance: pavement licences (external link) (outdoor seating proposal)

 - Read the pavement standard conditions before filling in the application form